Digital Humanities for the History of the Book

-This course will introduce you to digital humanities methods and workflows by applying them to questions from literary studies and history.
-We will begin by examining the process by which written and printed materials become digital, considering what is gained and lost along the way.
-What kind of claims can we make about the “data” as a result of the transformation?
+This course introduces digital humanities methods by applying them to questions from literary studies and history.
+We will begin by examining the processes by which written and printed materials become digital, asking what is gained and lost along the way.
+What kinds of claims can we make about the “data” as a result of how it was curated or transformed?
 What questions can we ask when we increase our scale of study to hundreds or thousands of texts?
-Over the week, we’ll work closely with texts and their accompanying metadata, seeing what new information we might glean by incorporating digital tools into our practice.
+Over the week, we’ll work closely with texts and their accompanying metadata to see what new information we might glean by incorporating digital tools into our practice.

 Topics that will be covered include:

-- Processing data in OpenRefine and with optical character recognition software
+- Data processing in OpenRefine and with optical character recognition software

-- Automatically extracting person and place names from text with Named Entity Recognition
+- Automatic extraction of person and place names with Named Entity Recognition

 - Georeferencing historical maps with Georeferencer